Akamiz96/Networking/physical_layer/Fourier/example/example_en.md

 \end{align}
 $$

-Siendo:
+Being:
-- *a_n* uno de los coeficientes de Fourier
+- *a_n* one of the Fourier coefficients
-- *b_n* uno de los coeficientes de Fourier
+- *b_n* one of the Fourier coefficients

-Siguiendo la ecuación anterior, la tabla se complementaría con una columna adicional de la siguiente forma:
+Following the previous equation, the table would be complemented with an additional column as follows:

 | **Armónicos n** | **$a\_n$**    | **$b\_n$**     | **$C\_n$**  | **$\\varphi\_n$** |
 |:---------------:|:-------------:|:--------------:|:-----------:|:-----------------:|